Clo91eaf/hemu/README.md

 ```
 # HEMU 🚀 - A Rust Riscv Emulator

 HEMU (HDU Emulator) is a RISCV64 processor simulator written in Rust.
-It draws inspiration from Nemus's (NJU emulator) design philosophy and rewrites the logic of the processor using Rust, making the entire system more secure and efficient.
+It draws inspiration from NEMU(NJU emulator)'s design philosophy and rewrites the logic of the processor using Rust, making the entire system more secure and efficient.
 Currently, it is an ISA-level simulator but has plans to expand into a cycle-level simulator in the future.
 At present, HEMU only supports the RISCV64IM instruction set architecture, but there are intentions to continue adding more instruction sets.

 ## Installation ⚙️